Who we are?

 NZSIS do this by:

 - Collecting and analysing intelligence in accordance with the Government's priorities

 - Providing protective security services, advice and assistance to the New Zealand Government and others

 - Assisting the Government Communications Security Bureau, New Zealand Defence Force and New Zealand Police to discharge their functions.

 Rebecca Kitteridge is the current Director-General of the NZSIS.
 She has held this position since May 2014.
-The Director-General reports to the Minister in charge of the NZSIS, the Attorney-General, Hon Christopher Finlayson.
+The Director-General reports to the Minister responsible for the NZSIS, the Hon Andrew Little.

 A politically neutral organisation

 NZSIS is politically neutral.
 Our governing legislation, the Intelligence and Security Act 2017, explicitly states that activities will not be carried out for the purpose of promoting or harming the interests of any political party or candidate).
 Intelligence and Security Act 2017 also requires the Director-General of NZSIS to consult regularly with the Leader of the Opposition to keep them informed about security matters.

 The Director-General reports to a committee of Parliamentarians known as the Intelligence and Security Committee.
 Both Government and Opposition parties are represented on this body, whose membership is endorsed by Parliament.